 Tips on how to get into Equity Research

 Getting a job in equity research can be extremely competitive.
 Global investment banks and boutique firms only have so many Analysts and Associates, with a limited number of new people they hire each year.
-In a competitive marketplace, this guide on how to get into equity research will share some ideas that will help you improve your odds of being hired.
+In a competitive marketplace, our guide on how to get into equity research will share some ideas that will help you improve your odds of being hired.

 #1 Perform your own research and analysis

 The best way to get into something is to just start doing it.
 There is virtually no cost (other than your time) to start looking for investment ideas and performing your own valuation modeling of companies.
 To get the ball rolling, follow these steps:

 - Think of an industry or sector that you’re interested in (genuinely)

 - Get a list of companies in the sector from Google finance or Yahoo finance

 - Filter the companies down by setting criteria such as geographic location, size, the line of business, valuation, etc.